-Public Staff witness Hinton testified that although the Public Staff had initial concerns about the amounts available for working capital, it concluded that the amount available seems reasonable relative to the operations' revenues and expenses.
-E.g., tr. vol. 6, 265-66.
-He noted that witness Roberts had offered a host of ways to ensure funding for capital expenditures, including retained earnings, short-term capital loans, and infusion of equity by SharpVue affiliates, Mr. Roberts himself, or other entities.
-Id. at 206.
-Witness Hinton also testified that he spoke with SharpVue's lender to ensure that the debt capital would actually be available and was "very overwhelmingly impressed" with the conversation.
-Id. at 209; tr. vol. 7, 10.
+Public Staff witness Hinton testified that, although the Public Staff had initial concerns about the amounts available for working capital, it concluded that the amount available seems reasonable relative to the operations' revenues and expenses.
+(E.g., Tr.
+Vol. 6, 266).
+He noted that Mr. Roberts had offered a host of ways to ensure funding for capital expenditures, including retained earnings, short-term capital loans, and infusion of equity by SharpVue affiliates, Mr. Roberts himself, or other entities.
+(Tr.
+Vol. 6, 206).
+Mr. Hinton also testified that he spoke with SharpVue's lender to ensure that the debt capital would actually be available and was "very overwhelmingly impressed" with the conversation.
+(Tr.
+Vol. 6, 209;

+Vol. 7, 10).
 He further testified that the lender was aware of the Sub 21 Order and that it did not impact the lender's willingness to finance the transaction.
-Tr. vol. 7, 11-12.
-Lastly, witness Hinton stated that he was comfortable that an additional \$5.4 million would be available if needed and that he believed SharpVue was formulating plans to increase profitability without increasing rates.
-Tr. vol. 6, 266; tr. vol. 7, 17-18.
+(Tr.
+Vol. 7, 11-12).
+The Public Staff was also comfortable that an additional \$5.4 million would be available if needed and believed SharpVue was formulating plans to increase profitability without increasing rates.
+(Tr.
+Vol. 6, 266; Vol. 7, 17-18).

 Various Village witnesses also raised concerns that SharpVue's status as a private equity firm could make the proposed transaction riskier for customers.
-However, Village witness Gardner acknowledged that like any investor-owned utility under Commission regulation, private equity companies have fiduciary obligations to their investors or shareholders to maximize profits and that being subject to Commission oversight as well as being bound by regulatory conditions would protect customers.
-Tr. vol. 4, 162-64.
+However, Village witness Gardner acknowledged that like any investor-owned utility under Commission regulation, private equity companies have fiduciary obligations to their investors or shareholders to maximize profits; and that being subject to Commission oversight as well as being bound by regulatory conditions would protect customers.
+(Tr.
+Vol. 4, 162-64)

 Under the Regulatory Conditions, Holdings and BHIFT are required to file pre- and post-Transfer closing balance sheets and the associated closing journal entries, including relevant descriptions and disclosures for the transactions.
 As will be reflected in the post-Transfer closing balance sheet (and thereafter until a final order is issued in BHIFT's first general rate case), BHIFT has committed in the Regulatory Conditions to maintain common equity capital at levels equal to or greater than 40% of total adjusted booked capital (including common equity, preferred stock, long-term debt, and long-term capital leases).
-Regulatory Condition No. 9.
+(Condition 9).
 Moreover, the post-closing balance sheet must reflect that SharpVue, SharpVue Affiliates, Holdings, and BHIFT have disclaimed and are not obligated for any intercompany "loan" between BHIL and BHIT (see \$19,808,223 of Related Party Loan(s) as reported in BHIT's Financial Report of December 31, 2021).
-Regulatory Condition No. 12.
-Further, the Regulatory Conditions provide additional protections in that any such "loan" to BHIT - whether recorded as a liability or negative retained earnings - will not be binding upon Holdings and BHIFT nor ever be recovered from ratepayers.
-Regulatory Condition No. 12.
+(Condition 12).
+Further, the Regulatory Conditions provide additional protections in that any such "loan" to BHIT-whether recorded as a liability or negative retained earnings-will not be binding upon Holdings and BHIFT nor ever be recovered from ratepayers.
+(Condition 12).